scverse/cookiecutter-scverse/{{cookiecutter.project_name}}/docs/template_usage.md

 -   [pre-commit-hooks](https://github.com/pre-commit/pre-commit-hooks): generic pre-commit hooks.
     -   **detect-private-key**: checks for the existence of private keys.
     -   **check-ast**: check whether files parse as valid python.
-    -   **end-of-file-fixer**:check files end in a newline and only a newline.
+    -   **end-of-file-fixer**: check files end in a newline and only a newline.
     -   **mixed-line-ending**: checks mixed line ending.
     -   **trailing-whitespace**: trims trailing whitespace.
     -   **check-case-conflict**: check files that would conflict with case-insensitive file systems.